 Fruit fly nets, and nets to exclude birds and other animals can be key to your success with fruit growing.

-If you want to grow fruit, you’ll probably have to plan to net your fruit trees.
+If you want to grow fruit, it’s best to plan to net your fruit trees.
 You’ve no doubt heard us say it before, and we’ll inevitably say it again!

 Looking after fruit fly and bird nets

-Nets are expensive, so its important to make them last as long as possible.
+Nets are expensive, so it’s important to make them last as long as possible.
 There are lots of different types of nets available.
-Most nets are intended to last at least 10 years, but it’s possible to extend that time considerably by looking after your nets properly.
+Most nets are intended to last at least 10 years.
+It’s possible to extend that time considerably by looking after your nets properly.

-So without further ado, here’s the 6 steps to proper net care.
+So without further ado, here are the 6 steps to proper net care.

 By the end of the fruit season, nets have often been damaged by weather, branches, kangaroos, birds, or other misadventures.
-Mending them is often the easiest to do while they’re still on the trees when you can see the holes clearly and access them for easy mending.
+Mending them is often the easiest to do while they’re still on the trees.
+This makes it easier to see the holes clearly and access them for easy mending.

-We use polypropylene fishing net mending twine and special needles, but anything will do – baling twine, clips, cable ties, even twist-ties can be useful.
+We use polypropylene fishing net mending twine and special needles.
+But as is often the case, there’s no need to buy specialist gear.
+Anything will do – baling twine, clips, cable ties, even twist ties can be useful.

 If you’re removing drape netting and are a little height-challenged you may need to borrow a tall friend or two.
-Alternatively find a nice long pole (or a broom) to help you to push the nets up and over the tree.
+Alternatively, find a nice long pole (or a broom).
+This can be used to help you to push the nets up and over the tree.

-If you’re removing the nets while the tree still has leaves on it (which we highly recommend as it’s much easier), you may be able to remove the net by pulling from one side and hoping it slides off the tree.
-Of course, if you’re removing nets from a frame it’s much easier as the net will usually just slide over the frame.
+We highly recommend removing the nets while the tree still has leaves.
+The net tends to slide off much more easily.
+You may be able to remove the net by pulling from one side and hoping it slides off the tree.
+Removing nets from a frame is even easier, as the net will usually just slide over the frame.

-Be as careful as possible to try not to break any limbs or laterals, and be particularly careful of the more delicate growing tips of the branches.
+Be as careful as possible to try not to break any limbs or laterals.
+Be particularly careful of the more delicate growing tips of the branches.

-If you’re netting multiple trees, this step makes it SO much easier next year to figure out which net goes with which tree!
+If you’re netting multiple trees, labeling the nets will make next year’s job much easier.
+A label can make it simple to figure out which net goes with which tree!

 Ideally, find sealable bags or boxes that are large enough to accommodate your nets.

-The whole point of taking our nets in each year is to prolong their life, so it just makes sense to store them out of the weather.
+The whole point of taking your nets in each year is to prolong their life.
+It just makes sense to store them out of the weather.

 Sunlight is actually the most destructive element for nets (after physical damage).
-If you’ve managed to do step 5 successfully and completely package the nets you could store them outside, but they may be more prone to invasion by rodents or insects.
+If you’ve managed to do step 5 successfully and completely package the nets you probably could safely store them outside.
+But be aware they may be more prone to invasion by rodents or insects.

-Though it takes a bit of time to put your nets away properly, you will definitely thank yourself next season when you go to put them out again.
+It takes a bit of time to put your nets away properly, but it’s time well spent.
+We can guarantee that you will thank yourself next season when you go to put them out again.

 We’ve found netting trees to be extremely hard work!
 Putting on and off.